 At Parklands Educate Together Primary we hold a wide variety of events throughout the academic year to celebrate and engage the children in the world around them.

-With the current restrictions on social events and pupils staying within their class bubbles, this is a little challenging at present but we will upload new images and events as they happen.< less
+With the current restrictions on social events and pupils staying within their class bubbles, events are a little challenging at present but we will upload new images when possible.< less